Baskaboo/baskaboo-reality-os/Einstein_Inside_Baskaboo_Outside.md

-# Einstein Inside Baskaboo Outside
+# Einstein Inside, Baskaboo Outside

 ## Introduction: From Skepticism to Meta-Science